Pi-Squared-Inc/proof-checker-public/Performance.md

 The programs were compiled using LambdaClass Cairo-VM (v1.0.0-rc0), and were proven and verified using Lambdaworks Cairo Platinum Prover (v0.3.0)
 </details>

+#### Cairo Proofs of Proofs
+Currently, we do not have Proof of Proofs for Cairo.
+However, we are making progress towards implementing them.

 ---

 ### [Lurk](https://lurk-lang.org/) Backend